12 Most Influential Presidents of the United States

 Of all his numerous achievements during his lifetime and presidency (March 4, 1801 to March 4, 1809), the Louisiana Purchase of 1803 stands the tallest.
 The purchase agreement doubled the size of the U.S. and set it on a path of global political and economic dominance.

-As the 26th President of the United States, Theodore Roosevelt chalked some pretty impressive results between September 14, 1901 and March 4, 1909.
-For starters, he is regarded as the president who deployed solid domestic policies mixed with an equally resolute foreign policy.
+As the 26th President of the United States (between September 14, 1901 and March 4, 1909), Theodore Roosevelt chalked some pretty impressive results.
+For starters, he is praised for his solid domestic policies mixed with an equally resolute foreign policy.

 Harry S. Truman